tg1121/Machine-Learning/README.md

 ## Note

-- The dataset for this project is private and only available through Kaggle, so please ensure you have access to it before proceeding with the project.
+- The dataset for this project is private and only available through Kaggle and if you are part of the learning program, so please ensure you have access to it before proceeding with the project.
 - This repository contains code and model implementation only; the dataset is not included.

 ## License